Conceiva/MezzmoKodiPlugin/README.txt

+v2.1.1.9

+-  Added a setting to enable performance logging on playlists with 50 or more items.
+The total time to load a playlist, the playlist items per second and the Mezzmo server response time will all be logged to the Kodi logfile.
+Automatically disabled after the daily sync to avoid bloating the Kodi logfile.
+-  Fixed Kodi 18 style logging call introduced in version 2.0.0.0k .

 v2.1.1.8

 -  Removed remaining UTF-8 calls which could impact displaying some movie titles with nonASCII characters.
 -  Incremented database to 119 to match Kodi production release
--  Adjusted bookmark sync timer from 1 minute to every 30 seconds
+-  Adjusted nookmark sync timer from 1 minute to every 30 seconds
 -  Added help comments to addon settings.
 Note this new Kodi 19 feature is currently only supported by the Estuary skin.
    Eventually other skins will add support for help comments.